ksator/openconfig-demo-with-juniper-devices/README.md

 ### What to find on this repo:
 Content about how to use Openconfig with Juniper devices.
-I built it to run an Openconfig demo on Juniper devices.
+I built it to run an Openconfig demo with Juniper devices.
 It covers various options to interact with Juniper devices running Openconfig modules:
-- Devices CLI (Command Line Interface)
+- Devices CLI (Command Line Interface) (for Humans)
+- NetConf in an SSH connection
 - Network automation with Ansible
 - Network automation with PyEZ (python library to interact with Junos)
 - Network automation with nnclient (python netconf client)
-- NetConf in an SSH connection

-So it includes also various automation content about Openconfig on Juniper devices.
+So it includes also various automation content about using Openconfig with Juniper devices.
-It also covers basic usages of nice tools for YANG:
+It also covers basic usages of some nice tools for YANG:
 - pyang
 - pyangbind